Milestone-Proposal:Colossus

 Describe briefly the intended site(s) of the milestone plaque(s).
 The intended site(s) must have a direct connection with the achievement (e.g. where developed, invented, tested, demonstrated, installed, or operated, etc.).
 A museum where a device or example of the technology is displayed, or the university where the inventor studied, are not, in themselves, sufficient connection for a milestone plaque.

-There is an IEEE Milestone plaque on the "mansion" building at the centre of the codebreakers' museum, celebrating the World War 2 code breaking and intelligence achievements of Bletchley Park.
+There is an IEEE Milestone plaque in the "mansion" at the centre of the codebreakers' museum, celebrating the totality of the World War 2 code breaking and intelligence achievements of Bletchley Park.

 Are the original buildings extant?